rcarrata/rcarrata.github.io/_posts/2022-01-18-argo-and-acm.md

 comments: true
 ---

-How I can connect my ArgoCD/OpenShift GitOps deployments in each managed cluster, and have full visibility, control and management of my Argo Applications in single pane of glass?
-How I can manage all my ApplicationSets in the different managed clusters that I have across public and private clouds?
+How can I connect my ArgoCD/OpenShift GitOps deployments in each managed cluster, and have full visibility, control and management of my Argo Applications in a single pane of glass?
+How can I manage all my ApplicationSets in the different managed clusters that I have across public and private clouds?

 Let's dig in!